A Proposal Prepared for PFC Resources LLC

 What's included in the fixed fee

-• John Nason, full-time General Manager dedicated 100% to PFC
+• John Nason (LivWell team), dedicated to PFC

 • Shawn Jones, Senior Advisor on the engagement

-• Monthly close, P&L by property, and KPI dashboard
+• Monthly close, financial reporting by property, and KPI's

 • Monthly PFC review meeting and quarterly strategic deep-dive